Robin Stjernberg

-Robin James Olof Stjernberg ([ˈrɔ̌bːɪn ˈɧæ̂ːɳbærj]; born 22 February 1991, Hässleholm, Sweden) is a Swedish pop singer, songwriter and producer.
+Robin James Olof Stjernberg ([ˈrɔ̌bːɪn ˈɧæ̂ːɳbærj]; born 22 February 1991) is a Swedish pop singer, songwriter and producer.
 He represented Sweden in the Eurovision Song Contest 2013 on home soil on 18 May 2013 with the song "You".
 Stjernberg started his career in the boyband What's Up!, and became a contestant in Idol 2011, placing as first runner up in the final.
 He participated in Eurovision Song Contest 2017 as the songwriter for the song "I Can't Go On" performed by Robin Bengtsson, which ended up in fifth place.

 Career

 In band What's Up!

 Stjernberg had won in the Sommarchansen in Malmö in 2006.
 In 2007, he took part in an event held at the Globe Theater where 15 finalists vied to become part of a prospective boy band.
 He was one of four chosen to become part of the band, eventually called What's Up!.
 The other finalists that made part of the band were Eric Saade, Luwdig "Ludde" Keijser and Johan Yngvesson.
 When Eric Saade left, he was replaced by Johannes Magnusson.
 The band released one album, In Pose reaching number 40 on the Swedish Albums Chart.
 Two of the singles charted in the Sverigetopplistan, the official Swedish Singles Chart, namely "Go Girl!" reaching number 5 and "If I Told You Once" that peaked at number 16.
 Stjernberg became the second member of What's Up! to represent Sweden at Eurovision after Eric Saade represented the country in the Eurovision Song Contest 2011 in Germany.